 Go digital to drive loyalty

 Small banks are often afraid of being out-invested by big national banks.
 However, even regional banks can win the competition if they position themselves as fintech innovators.
 At the age of digital transformation, customers feel more loyal to banks that digitize financial services since it helps them save time and effort in many cases.
-Virtual wallets, digital deposits, mobile banking applications, and other innovations can significantly improve the customer experience.

 An excellent example of progressive banking digitization is Frost Bank, based in Texas.
 In 2000, it became the first regional bank that launched online banking.
 It offered its customers options that helped considerably improve banking experience and increase loyalty.